All Episodes

 You know, I've spoken to you many times.

-Um, you know, I love the black people.
+You know, I love the black people.

-He is the racist in chief.
+He is the racist-in-chief.

-Okay, race relations in this country have been set back monumentally.
+Race relations in this country have been set back monumentally.

-Okay, and the NAACP is not just in the business of keeping black people from voting for Republicans.
+And the NAACP is not just in the business of keeping black people from voting for Republicans.

 Let me correct you.